PatwinchIR/DecisionTree/src/README.md

 # Instructions

 ### Run your own data
-1. Specifying type for each attributes is required.
+1. Specifying type for each attributes is required;
-2. Specifying selected splitting attributes is required.
+2. Specifying selected splitting attributes is required;
-3. Create the instance of a `DecisionTree`
+3. Create the instance of a `DecisionTree`;
 4. Load data supports from file or from `ArrayList<Sting[]>` type data.
-This step is required for next step.
+This step is required for next step;
 5. After loading the data, call `startTraining()` method.
-This step is required for `startTesting()` method.
+This step is required for `startTesting()` method;
 6. (Optional) After step 5, call `startTesting()`.

 ### Run examples from main